-- Switching between Table View and Graph View allows you to visualise the data - Here we can see the count of the two parenting payments for each state. - We have Queensland listed here because of the order in the table.
+- Switching between Table View and Graph View allows you to visualise the data - Here we can see the count of the two parenting payments for each state.

-- By using the options on the left we can now see the same data displayed as the number of recipients across the states for each payment. - In this graph, Queensland is represented by the dark green.
+• By using the options on the left we can now see the same data displayed as the number of recipients across the states for each payment.